Producer’s Pride 200 Watt Heater, 40 Watt Chick Brooder

 40 or forty commonly refers to:

-- 40 (number)
+• 40 (number)

-- one of the years 40 BC, AD 40, 1940, 2040
+• one of the years 40 BC, AD 40, 1940, 2040

 40 or forty may also refer to:

-Pride may be considered the opposite of shame or of humility, sometimes as proper or as a virtue and sometimes as corrupt or as a vice.
-With a positive connotation, pride refers to a content sense of attachment toward one's own or another's choices and actions, or toward a whole group of people and is a product of praise, independent self-reflection and a fulfilled feeling of belonging.
-Other possible objects of pride are one's ethnicity and one's sex identity (for example, LGBTQ pride).
-With a negative connotation, pride refers to some foolishand with corrupt irrational sense of one's personal value, status, or accomplishments used synonymously with hubris or vanity.
+Pride is a human secondary emotion that constitutes a sense of satisfaction with one's identity, performance, or accomplishments.
+It may be considered the opposite of shame or of humility, and, depending on context, may be considered a virtue or vice.
+Pride may refer to a content sense of attachment toward one's own or another's choices and actions, or one's belonging to a group of people.
+Typically, it is a product of praise, independent self-reflection and a fulfilled feeling of belonging.
+Other possible objects of pride are one's ethnicity and one's sexual identity (for example, LGBTQ pride).
+It may also refer to foolhardiness or a corrupt, irrational sense of one's personal value, status, or accomplishments and is often in this sense used synonymously with hubris or vanity.

-While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride as a fraudulent form of sin, as stated in Proverbs 11:2 of the Hebrew Bible.
+While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride as a form of sin, as stated in Proverbs 11:2 of the Hebrew Bible.
 In Judaism, pride is called the root of all evil.
-When viewed as a virtue, pride in one's abilities are known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vices, it is often known to be self-idolatry, sadistic contempt or vainglory.
+When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vice, it is often known to be self-idolatry, sadistic contempt or vainglory.

 S, or for lowercase, s, is the nineteenth letter of the Latin alphabet, used in the English alphabet, the alphabets of other western European languages and other latin alphabets worldwide.
 Its name in English is ess (pronounced ), plural esses.